riscv-boom/riscv-boom/docs/sections/execution-stages.rst

 .. figure:: /figures/execution-pipeline-2w.png
     :alt: Dual Issue Pipeline

     An example pipeline for a dual-issue BOOM.
-The first issue port schedules micro-ops onto Execute Unit #0, which can accept ALU operations, FPU operations, and integer multiply instructions.
+The first issue port schedules Micro-Ops onto Execute Unit #0, which can accept ALU operations, FPU operations, and integer multiply instructions.
     The second issue port schedules ALU operations, integer divide instructions (unpipelined), and load/store operations.
 The ALU operations can bypass to dependent instructions.
 Note that the ALU in EU#0 is